garywiz/chaperone-docker/README.md

     docker run -i chapdev/chaperone-lamp --task get-chaplocal | sh

+You now have a script in your current directory called ``chaplocal``.
-Then, once you have chaplocal, try creating a new LAMP development directory:
+Use it to create a new LAMP development directory:

     ./chaplocal test-app